DIN sync: Definition and history

 DIN sync consists of two signals, clock (tempo) and run/stop.
 Both signals are TTL compatible, meaning the low state is 0 V and the high state is about +5 V. The clock signal is a low-frequency pulse wave suggesting the tempo.
 Instead of measuring the waveform's frequency, the machine receiving the signal merely has to count the number of pulses to work out when to increment its position in the music.
 Roland equipment uses 24 pulses per quarter note, known as Sync24.
 Therefore, a Roland-compatible device playing sixteenth notes would have to advance to the next note every time it receives 6 pulses.
 Korg equipment uses 48 pulses per quarter note.
 The run/stop signal indicates whether the sequence is playing or not.

 If a device is a DIN sync sender, the positive slope of start/stop must reset the clock signal, and the clock signal must start with a delay of 9 ms.

-A detailed description on how to implement a DIN sync sender with Play, Pause, Continue and Stop functionality was published by E-RM Erfindungsbuero.
+A detailed description on how to implement a DIN sync sender with Play, Pause, Continue and Stop functionality was published by E-RM Erfindungsbüro.

 Pinouts

 DIN sync is so named because it uses 5-pin DIN connectors, the same as used for MIDI.
 DIN sync itself is not a DIN standard.
 Note that despite using the same connectors as MIDI, it uses different pins on these connectors (1, 2, and 3 rather than MIDI's 2, 4 and 5), so a cable made specifically for MIDI will not necessarily have the pins required for DIN sync connected.
 In some applications the remaining DIN sync pins (4 and 5) are used as tap and fill in or reset and start, but this differs from one device to another.

-Some manufacturers offer DIN sync over a 3.5 mm TRS mini-jack connection.
+Some manufacturers offer DIN sync over a 3.5 mm TRS minijack connection.
 Similar to the MIDI standard over TRS minijack, the aim is to reduce space in the device with a smaller connector.